discoproject/disco/doc/howto/ddfs.rst

 DDFS is a **tag-based** filesystem: Instead of having to organize data to directory hierarchies, you can tag sets of objects with arbitrary names and retrieve them later based on the given :term:`tags <tag>`.
-For instance,
-tags can be used to timestamp different versions of data, or denote the source or owner of data.
-Tags can contain links to other tags, which form a network or a directed **graph of metadata**.
+For instance, tags can be used to timestamp different versions of data, or denote the source or owner of data.
+Tags can contain links to other tags, and data can be referred to by multiple tags; tags hence form a network or a directed **graph of metadata**.
 This provides a flexible way to **manage terabytes** of data assets.
 DDFS also provides a mechanism to store arbitrary attributes with the tags, for instance, to denote data type.